-The body breaks down most carbs from the foods we eat as well as transforms them into a type of sugar called sugar.
+The body breaks down most carbs from the foods we eat and transforms them into sugar.
 Sugar is the primary source of fuel for our cells.
 When the body doesn’t need to utilize the sugar for power, it saves it in the liver and muscles.
-This saved kind of glucose is made up of several connected glucose particles and also is called glycogen.
-When the body needs a quick increase of energy or when the body isn’t obtaining sugar from food, glycogen is damaged down to release glucose right into the bloodstream to be utilized as gas for the cells.
+This kind of glucose is made up of several connected glucose particles and also is called glycogen.
+When the body needs a quick increase of energy or isn’t obtaining sugar from food, glycogen is damaged down to release glucose right into the bloodstream to be utilized as gas for the cells.

 What is the Role of Glycogen?